Enable

 This works, but For the Love of God and All That is Holy, don't do this.

-There have been a few projects (usually, in my experience, in ones done in React and Angular for some reason) where I have seen developers use <div> tags to make buttons.
+There have been a few projects, particularly ones developed using React and Angular for some reason, where I have observed developers creating buttons using <div> tags.

 This hurts my brain.
 It goes against the ideas of semantic HTML and it makes Tim Berners-Lee cry.
 Do you really want to make the Father of the Web cry?
 What kind of monster are you?

-If you have an existing project that has code built this way, read the steps below and determine if it would be less work to do this instead of using real HTML <button> tags.
+If you have an existing project that has code built this way, read the steps below and determine if it would be less work to do the following instead of using real HTML <button> tags.

 Submit